 Add the Directive in the Server Context

 Setting the header inside server or location blocks keeps other virtual hosts untouched.
 Prefer placing CSP at the HTTPS server level for broad coverage; use location only when you intentionally scope by path.
-Include always if you want error pages to inherit the directive.
-Remember that a location-level add_header overrides higher-level definitions for the same header and does not merge values.
+Include always if you want error pages to receive the directive.
+Remember that a location-level add_header cancels inherited parent add_header values unless you repeat them or use the newer inheritance controls.

 server {